Information about additional study abroad opportunities can be found here.

-Each summer, a select group of Sweet Briar students travels to the University of Oxford to study the history and literature of Renaissance England.
+Each summer, a select group of Sweet Briar students travels to the University of Oxford to study the history and literature of Renaissance England, through the Virginia Program at Oxford.
 The six-week academic program follows the English system, combining small-group tutorials with lectures by world-class experts.
-The program also includes co-curricular and cultural events such as performances at the Globe Theatre in London, a trip to Stratford-upon-Avon (the birthplace of Shakespeare) and a traditional English croquet match.
+The program also includes co-curricular and cultural events such as performances at Shakespeare’s Globe theater in London, a trip to Stratford-upon-Avon (the birthplace of Shakespeare) and a traditional English croquet match.
 Successful completion of the program earns students three credits in history and three credits in English.
 Students in any class year and in any major are encouraged to apply; applications are typically due in mid-February.
-For more information, contact Prof. Tony Lilly at email@example.com.
+For more information, contact Professor Tony Lilly at email@example.com.

-Sweet Briar has had an affiliation with the University of St. Andrews in Scotland since the early 1930s.
-Candidates for study at St. Andrews will be considered on the basis of the match between their fields of study and academic records, their capacity for independent work and their maturity.
-Although students are advised to spend a full year at the university, St. Andrews is now offering single-semester study abroad programs.
-Application information and forms are available from the coordinator of international studies.
+Sweet Briar has had an affiliation with the University of St Andrews in Scotland since the early 1930s.
+Candidates for study at St Andrews will be considered on the basis of the match between their fields of study and academic records, their capacity for independent work and their maturity.
+Although students are advised to spend a full year at the university, St Andrews also offers single-semester study abroad programs.
+For more information and an application, contact the director of international students and study abroad.

 According to the National Survey of Student Engagement (NSSE), four out of 10 students study abroad while attending Sweet Briar — twice as many students than at other colleges.